Compact refrigerators, also known as mini refrigerators, are active (as opposed to passive) cooling devices designed to keep food and beverages cold.

 So, look for an ENERGY STAR qualified unit if you can find one among the size you're looking to buy.

-Should you be in the market to research mini fridges for your truck, feel free to use our Compact Refrigerators Comparison Table.
+Should you be in the market to research mini fridges for your truck, feel free to use our Compact Refrigerators Comparison Table, which is available through our Free Downloads page.